NOT UNDER THE LAW BUT UNDER GRACE

 The fulfillment of the Sabbath, as carried forward in the new covenant, is broad in scope.

-For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
+For he who has entered His rest has himself also ceased from his works as God did from His.
 (Hebrews 4:10)

 The concept of the Sabbath under the new covenant is based on the fact that during six days God finished His works, from the creation of the heavens and the earth all the way to the new heaven and the new earth.
 All was finished from the creation of the world.
 God now is resting while the six creative days are working to make man in God’s image, to bring man into union with God, to make man fruitful, and to give to man dominion over all the works of God’s hands.